Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Introduction

 The remainder of this paper proceeds as follows.
 In Section~\ref{sec:rm} we describe the general framework of the representative approach and data partitions.
-After comparing mean, median and mid-point representatives, we recommend mean representative (MR) for big data linear regression.
+After comparing mean, median and mid-point representatives, we recommend mean representative (MR) for big data linear regression analysis.
 In Section~\ref{sec:smr} we develop SMR along with its theoretical justifications.
-We recommend SMR for big data logistic regression.
-In Section~\ref{sec:simu}, we perform more comprehensive simulation studies.
+We recommend SMR for big data general linear regression analysis.
 In Section~\ref{sec:case}, we use the Airline on-time performance data as an illustrative example for real big data analysis.
 We show that the MR and SMR estimates are as accurate as the full data estimate when available.
 We conclude in Section~\ref{sec:conc}.
-The proofs of theorems and corollaries, as well as more tables and figures, are relegated into the Supplementary Materials.
+The proofs of theorems and corollaries, more corollaries, more simulations, as well as more details about the real case study, are relegated to the Supplementary Material.